tommyyork/discspan/README.md

 `git submodule update`

-Once you've built or independently installed those tools, set up a venv for discspin:
+Once you've built or independently installed those tools, set up a venv for discspan:

-`python3 -m /path/to/discspin`
+`python3 -m /path/to/discspan`

 Enter the directory, then activate the venv: